peki453/DevOps_Labs_F21/lab2/README.md

 - hosted on WSGI sever using Gunicorn

 This lab:
-- app isavailable through a Docker container
+- app is available through a Docker container